MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Trackers

 Trackers are unique codes or values found within web pages and often used to track user interaction.
 These codes could be used to correlate a disparate group of websites to a central entity.
-Often, threat actors copy the source code of a victim’s website they're looking to impersonate for a phishing campaign.
+Often, threat actors copy the source code of a victim's website they're looking to impersonate for a phishing campaign.
 They seldomly take the time to remove these IDs, which could allow users to identify these fraudulent sites using Defender TI's **Trackers** data set.
 Actors might also deploy tracker IDs to see how successful their attack campaigns are.
 This activity is similar to how marketers use SEO IDs, such as a Google Analytics tracker ID, to track the success of their marketing campaign.

 Our tracker data set includes IDs from providers like Google, Yandex, Mixpanel, New Relic, and Clicky, and continues to grow.
 It includes the following information: